Food Types To Eat in a diet after open heart surgery.

 Whole grains contain a good amount of fiber that will help your digestive system stay healthy.
 It will also keep your heart in good shape by keeping your weight in check.
 Instead of having refined carbohydrates, which include white bread or foods that are sweet, go for whole grains as part of your regular diet.

 Some foods that you can include in your whole grain meal plan are brown rice, quinoa, wild rice, whole-wheat pasta, non-processed oats, 100 percent whole-grain bread and such.

 2. Fresh Fruits And Vegetables

-- Go for different coloured fruits and vegetables to get the most amount of nutrition on a daily basis.
-Some fruits and vegetables that are really good in their antioxidant content are sweet potato, apples, kiwis, papayas, tomatoes, bell peppers, broccoli, green leafy vegetables, carrots and different types of berries.
+Go for different colored fruits and vegetables to get the most amount of nutrition on a daily basis.
+Some fruits and vegetables that are really good in their antioxidant content are sweet potatoes, apples, kiwis, papayas, tomatoes, bell peppers, broccoli, green leafy vegetables, carrots and different types of berries.

 3. Fatty Fish And Lean Protein

 Fatty Fish And Lean Protein – Heart Surgery Patient Diet

 Eating lean protein will keep your heart healthy and not add any undue pressure on the same.
 It will also keep your heart strong to ward off infections and help in the overall recovery process.
 Fatty fish are a rich source of omega 3 fatty acids that are known to improve the health of your heart.

 For lean protein, eat foods such as low-fat dairy products, chicken or turkey breasts, fish, beans, nuts, legumes and other types of lean meat.
 For fatty fish, go for fish such as salmon, tuna and mackerel.